 Regulatory.
 Recommend that the Commission adopt procedures to guide the Commission’s receipt of VMS information (as per Article 24(8)).
 This would require various amendments to existing documents and provisions (CMM 2014-02, VMS SSPs and VMS SOPs).

-For example, it would require an amendment to CMM 2014-02, para 7a, to allow the Commission VMS to receive VMS information through other organizations (e.g. FMCs, VMS software service providers, or MCSP) in addition to the FFA VMS.
+For example, it would require an amendment to CMM 2014-02, para 7a, to allow the Commission VMS to receive VMS information through other organizations (e.g. CCM’s FMCs, their VMS software service providers, or their MCSP) in addition to the FFA VMS.

 CMM 2014-02 text, Para 7a: